nf-core/radseq/docs/usage.md

 # Lost in parameter space?

+Below are descriptons of the default parameters contained within `nextflow.config`.

 ### How to run in reference or denovo modes?

 To run the workflow with no reference genome you must specify `--method 'denovo'` in your parameters or `--method 'reference'` in case a reference genome is available.

 ### Pre-processing reads

-radseq simultaneously trims UMI-barcodes and low quality reads using [fastp](https://github.com/OpenGene/fastp).
+radseq can trim reads using [fastp](https://github.com/OpenGene/fastp).

 #### fastp